bottlepy/bottle/docs/tutorial.rst

 If neither `expires` nor `max_age` is set, the cookie expires at the end of the browser session or as soon as the browser window is closed.
 There are some other gotchas you should consider when using cookies:

-* Cookies are limited to 4kb of text in most browsers.
+* Cookies are limited to 4 KB of text in most browsers.
 * Some users configure their browsers to not accept cookies at all.
-Most search-engines ignore cookies, too.
+Most search engines ignore cookies too.
 Make sure that your application still works without cookies.
-* Cookies are stored at client side and not encrypted in any way.
+* Cookies are stored at client side and are not encrypted in any way.
 Whatever you store in a cookie, the user can read it.
-Worth than that, an attacker might be able to steal a user's cookies through `XSS <http://en.wikipedia.org/wiki/HTTP_cookie#Cookie_theft_and_session_hijacking>`_ vulnerabilities on your side.
+Worse than that, an attacker might be able to steal a user's cookies through `XSS <http://en.wikipedia.org/wiki/HTTP_cookie#Cookie_theft_and_session_hijacking>`_ vulnerabilities on your side.
 Some viruses are known to read the browser cookies, too.
-Do not store confidential information in cookies, ever.
+Thus, never store confidential information in cookies.
 * Cookies are easily forged by malicious clients.
 Do not trust cookies.

 .. _tutorial-signed-cookies: